What is a CONVENTIONAL mortgage loan?

-Conventional loans are mortgage loans that are not insured by the government (like FHA, VA, USDA Loans), but they typically meet the lending guidelines that have been set by Fannie Mae or Freddie Mac.
-Typically, conventional loans have good rates, terms and/or lower fees than other types of loans.
-However, conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, a down payment of 1% or more, and reliable monthly income.
+A Utah conventional mortgage is a loan that is not insured by the government (like FHA, VA, or USDA loans), but they typically meet the guidelines that have been set by Fannie Mae or Freddie Mac.
+These loans are also referred to as conforming loans.
+Conventional loans have good rates and loan terms and, lower closing costs than other types of loans.
+Conventional home loans usually require you to have good-to-excellent credit and credit scores, lower monthly debt payments, and steady income.

 When buying a home with a conventional loan you will need a minimum down payment of 3%.
 Currently, Advanced Funding offers a loan with only a 1% down payment.
 Contact us for further information, 801-272-0600.

 These loans allow you to buy a primary residence, a second home, or rental properties, other loans often limit you to buying a primary residence.
 Most Utah conventional loan programs allow you to purchase single-family homes, warrantable condos, planned unit developments (PUDs), and one to four family residences.

 If you have at least a 20% down payment you are not required to buy private mortgage insurance (PMI).
 In the event you do not have a large down payment there may be options to reduce your monthly mortgage insurance payment or eliminate it by increasing your mortgage rate or paying for it in a lump sum.
 The cost of mortgage insurance on these loans usually cost less than an FHA loan and are cancelable when your home equity reaches 20%.